getAlby/lightning-publisher-wordpress/README.md

 ## Installation

-Install from the WordPress Plugin directory or:
+Install from the WordPress [Plugin directory](https://wordpress.org/plugins/) or:

+Download the zip from the [latest release](https://github.com/getAlby/lightning-publisher-wordpress/releases/latest) and install/activate it through the WordPress Plugin admin panel.

-Clone the repository and install the dependency
+To build the plugin yourself: clone the repository and install the dependency using [Composer](https://getcomposer.org/)

 ```bash
 git clone https://github.com/getAlby/lightning-publisher-wordpress.git